t-ricky732/vlm-vanguard/README.md

 *   Access to the ChartLlama dataset (JSON files and corresponding images).
 *   Access to the ChartQA dataset (via Hugging Face `datasets`).

 Our work was mostly done with **Georgia Tech's PACE ICE GPU cluster**, **Amazon SageMaker**, and **Google Colab**.
-The sample notebook is built to be run in Google colab, but you can adapt it for use in alternative environments.
+The sample notebook `final_notebook.ipynb` is built to be run in Google colab, but you can adapt it for use in alternative environments.

 ## Dependencies